MonsterSchool/IPv6-NetScanner/README.md

 ## Screenshot
 <img src="img/01.JPG">

+## The Networkscan
+NetScanner sends four ICMPv6 Echo-Request messages over the specified network card.
+The following scopes are used:
+- FF01::1 (Interface-local all Nodes)
+- FF01::2 (Interface-local all Routers)
+- FF02::1 (Link-local all Nodes)
+- FF02::2 (Link-local all Routers)

+The entire scanning process takes a maximum of 8 seconds.
+Depending on the response, the different interfaces are assigned to the scopes.

 ## Changelog
 - V 0.9.2.1 - Project start.
 Implemented basic IP & MAC-Discovery.
 - V 1.0.2.1 - (Please have a look at the pre-release to see the changes)